One-Trick Pony (film)

-One-Trick Pony is a 1980 feature film written by and starring Paul Simon and directed by Robert M. Young.
+One-Trick Pony is a 1980 American drama film directed by Robert M. Young and written by and starring Paul Simon.
 It also stars Blair Brown, Rip Torn, Joan Hackett, Mare Winningham, Michael Pearlman, Lou Reed in his feature film debut, and Allen Garfield (credited under his birth name, Allen Goorwitz).
 Receiving mixed reviews from critics, the film bombed at the box office.

 The song "Late in the Evening" from the film's soundtrack hit number 6 on the Billboard Hot 100 chart, while the title song peaked at number 40.
-After years of being available only on videocassette and laserdisc, One-Trick Pony was released by Warner Bros. on DVD in 2009.
+After years of being available only on videocassette and laserdisc, One-Trick Pony was released by Warner Home Video on DVD in 2009.

-Synopsis

-Jonah Levin (Paul Simon) is a once-popular folk-rock musician who has not had a hit in ten years, and now opens for bands like the B-52's.
-He is trying to record a new album, but faces a number of obstacles, including an indifferent record-company executive (Rip Torn) who is pressuring him to create a hit record with the help of a trendy producer (Lou Reed).
-Jonah is also trying to restore his relationship with his estranged wife, Marion (Blair Brown), and maintain his relationship with his young son, Matty (Michael Pearlman).
+Plot